Anti-Indian sentiment: Pakistan

-Historic
+Two-Nation Theory and Partition of India

-Some Indian Muslims feared the Hindu majority that would gain political ascendance after independence from the British Raj.
+Some British Indian Muslims feared the Hindu majority that would gain political ascendance after the abolition of the colonial system of following the end of British rule.
 This view was bolstered by religious riots in British India such as the 1927 Nagpur riots.
-The Two-Nation Theory was enunciated by Allama Iqbal, which was supported by the All India Muslim League and eventually culminated in the independence from British colonial rule of both India and of Pakistan in 1947.
+The Two-Nation Theory was enunciated by Allama Iqbal, which was supported by the All-India Muslim League and eventually culminated in the independence from British colonial rule of both India and of Pakistan in 1947.

-Violence at the time of the partition of India and even prior led to communal tensions and enmity among Hindus and Muslims.
+Violence at the time of the partition of British India and even prior led to communal tensions and enmity among Hindus and Muslims.
 In Pakistan, this contributed to Indophobia.
 In an interview with Indian news channel CNN-IBN Pakistani cricketer and politician Imran Khan said in 2011: "I grew up hating India because I grew up in Lahore and there were massacres of 1947, so much bloodshed and anger.
 But as I started touring India, I got such love and friendship there that all this disappeared."

-The Two-Nation Theory is predicated on the belief that at the time of Partition, the Indian Subcontinent was not a nation and in its extreme interpretation, it postulates the belief that Indian Hindus and Indian Muslims constituted nations which cannot co-exist "in a harmonious relationship".
+The Two-Nation Theory is predicated on the belief that at the time of Partition, the Indian Subcontinent was not a nation and in its extreme interpretation, it postulates the belief that Indian Hindus and Indian Muslims constituted nations that cannot co-exist "in a harmonious relationship".

-According to Husain Haqqani, Pakistan faced multiple challenges to its survival after partition.
+According to Husain Haqqani, Pakistan faced multiple challenges to its survival after the partition.
 At the time Pakistan's secular leaders decided to use Islam as a rallying cry against perceived threats from predominantly Hindu India.
 Unsure of Pakistan's future, they deliberately promoted anti-Indian sentiment with "Islamic Pakistan" resisting a "Hindu India".

-According to Nasr, Anti-Indian sentiments, coupled with anti-Hindu prejudices have existed in Pakistan since its formation.
+According to Nasr, anti-Indian sentiments, coupled with anti-Hindu prejudices have existed in Pakistan since its formation.
 With the ascendancy of the Jamaat-e-Islami under Maududi, Indophobia increased in Pakistan.

-Commenting on Indophobia in Pakistan in 2009 former United States Secretary of State, Condoleezza Rice termed the Pakistan-India relationship as shadowed by Indophobia.
+Commenting on Indophobia in Pakistan in 2009, former United States Secretary of State Condoleezza Rice termed the Pakistan-India relationship as shadowed by Indophobia.

 In his article "The future of Pakistan" published by Brookings Institution American South Asia expert Stephen P. Cohen describes the Pakistan-India relationship as a neverending spiral of sentiments against each other.